The Navy Would Like To Apologize That One Of Its Pilots Drew A Penis In The Sky

-Navy officials have confirmed a giant penis that appeared in the sky over Okanogan County in Washington state on Thursday was indeed drawn by its pilots.
+Navy officials have confirmed that a giant penis that appeared in the sky over Okanogan County in Washington state on Thursday was indeed drawn by its pilots.

 Many local residents spotted the phallic skywriting, and some posted pictures of it on social media.